 Taking a ride on one of Washington’s ferries is one of those iconic experiences you need to do at least once while visiting the state.
 And why not take a ride on one that boasts one of the best Seattle views?

-Bainbridge Island is one of the most popular day trips from Seattle, but even if you don’t spend a full day there, it’s worth taking the ferry for the view.
+Bainbridge Island is one of the most popular day trips from Seattle (and the ferry is actually part of the route going to Olympic National Park), but even if you don’t spend a full day there, it’s worth taking the ferry for the view.
 There are frequent departures (especially in the summer months), so planning a trip is super easy!